flowexam.com teacher explaining comparative and superlative forms with examples for TOEIC® preparation

 Flow Exam team

-TOEIC® Comparatives and Superlatives: Rules, Pitfalls, and Strategy to Stop Making Mistakes
+Comparatives and Superlatives in the TOEIC®: Rules, Pitfalls, and Strategy to Eliminate Errors

-Comparatives and superlatives allow us to compare elements (bigger, cheaper) or express an absolute degree (the fastest, the least expensive).
+Comparatives and superlatives allow you to compare elements (bigger, less expensive) or express an absolute degree (the fastest, the least expensive).

-In the TOEIC®, these often appear in Part 5 and 6, and you need to know whether to choose "-er/more" or "-est/most" based on the adjective's length.
+In the TOEIC®, these frequently appear in Parts 5 and 6, and you must know whether to choose between "-er/more" and "-est/most" based on the adjective length.

-The main traps?
+The main pitfall?
 Confusing the forms (saying "more fast" instead of "faster") or forgetting "than" after a comparative.
-Today, we'll go over all of this so you don't make mistakes anymore ;)
+Today, we'll go over all of that together so you won't make mistakes anymore ;)

 The Basics: How to Form Comparatives and Superlatives